 When someone dies in England or Wales without a valid Will, this is known as dying Intestate.
 Put simply, this means the law will determine who should receive everything you own, from your property and your bank accounts to your pets.

-If you haven’t made a Will yet you are not alone, around 60% of adults in the UK currently have no Will; and many have children under 18 years old.
+If you haven’t made a Will yet you are not alone, around 60% of adults in the UK currently have no Will; and many of them have children under 18 years old.

 If you have any questions please contact us and we’ll be happy to help you.